cvarma2311/workflow-automation-stack/ansible_swarm_setup/ANSIBLE_SWARM_AUTOMATION_PLAN.md

     ```bash
     ansible-playbook -i inventory.ini setup_swarm.yml
     ```

-3.  **Create Prefect Work Pool (One-time setup):** After the playbook completes, access the Prefect UI at `http://<any_swarm_node_ip>:4200`.
-Navigate to the "Work Pools" page and create a new pool:
+After the playbook completes, the entire stack, including the Prefect work pool, will be ready to use.
-    - Choose the **Docker** infrastructure type.
-    - Name the pool `my-docker-pool`.
-    - After creating the pool, the agents will automatically connect to it.

 ## 5. Next Steps